pglen/pyvserv/README.md

-#                                Python vServer
+#  PyvServer
-## 	Python fully encrypted server
+## 	Python fully encrypted TCP/IP server

- PyvServ is a fully fledged encrypting TCP/IP server written in Python.
+ &nbsp;PyvServ is a fully fledged encrypting TCP/IP server written in Python.
 The encryption algorithm is AES.
 The server can be fully administered from the protocol side.